Bella Hadid Is ‘Over’ Selena Gomez And The Weeknd’s Romance

 “They still have a great deal of love and respect for each other and will remain friends, but it has been too hard to coordinate their schedules with him finishing and promoting his upcoming album,” a source close to The Weeknd explained to Us Weekly after the split.

-As Bella Hadid tends to her career, Selena Gomez continues to support The Weeknd during his tour and last month, she was spotted in the audience of several of his shows in Europe.
+As Bella Hadid tends to her career, Selena Gomez continues to support The Weeknd during his tour, and last month, she was spotted in the audience of several of his shows in Europe.
 Selena Gomez and The Weeknd also carved out some time from their busy schedules to enjoy a vacation in Italy in late February.
 As fans will recall, the new couple enjoyed a number of the countries sights while traveling to Florence and Venice before venturing off to Amsterdam for the start of his tour.

 [Featured Image by Julien M. Hekimian/Getty Images]